Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Cretaceous Invertebrate Traces near Glen Rose, Texas.

 Although Glen Rose is most famous for the well preserved dinosaur tracks the formation bearing the tracks also displays a variety of invertebrate trace fossils.
-Some of these are U-shaped burrows that appear as barbell-shaped impressions from the surface, and which are believed to have been made by shrimp-like animals.
+Some of these, generally associated with the ichnogenus Diplocraterion, are U-shaped burrows that appear as barbell-shaped impressions from the surface, and which are believed to have been made by shrimp-like animals.
 A hard limestone "marker bed" above the track layer in the Paluxy Riverbed west of Glen Rose that extends for several square kilometers (and probably farther).
 Literally tens of thousands of such burrows can be viewed on the exposed surfaces, and this is probably a small fraction of the borrows that exist on the surface (much of which is buried).
-The question is not just that it is likely that these burrows probably took many days to form, but how all these creatures managed to survive the flood until this point, and then recongregate with so many members of their species before forming all these burrows.
-Note that the upper part of these burrows is open to the air, as are many invertebrate burrows today, so that they were clearly not made underwater, nor under layers of other sediment.
+The issue is not just how long it took these burrows to be made (probably at least days), but how all these creatures managed to survive the Flood until this point, and stay together or recongregate with so many members of their species before forming all the burrows.
+Note that the upper ends of these burrows are open to the air, as are many invertebrate burrows today, are were clearly not made underwater, nor under layers of other sediment.
 In the mainstream view, there is no problem, as this would have represented the organisms' normal mud-flat environment, and the margin of a large shallow sea.

 Invertebrate trace fossils, NM